 The IPN Rotation Program is very competitive.
 For September 2015 admission, we interviewed 20 candidates out of 40 applicants and admitted 7.
 Those students who are not accepted into the Rotation Program are encouraged to continue with the traditional MSc or PhD application process.

-Once you have been granted an interview, you have the option to have an interview via Skype or an in-person interview (which are held on the Friday of interview-week.)
+Once you have been granted an interview, you have the option to have an interview via Skype or an in-person interview.

 The IPN will provide Rotation Program students with a full stipend during their rotation year, after which their host lab will support them.
 Students are strongly encouraged to apply for external sources of funding, as these help provide financial support and build the prestige of the program and the students.